 Our cathedral also enjoys a rare distinction in design.
 The windows in the nave, unlike the usual stained-glass style, are made of translucent alabaster that gives the body of the building a golden glow.
 The lay people who pray and celebrate the sacred mysteries at ‘St Pat’s’ are placed in a luminous clearing and bathed in a glorious tint.
 The dignity of their baptism, friendship with Christ and membership of his body is affirmed in this unique hue.

 The central spire is no longer the tallest structure in the Melbourne cityscape, nevertheless, for the friends of Christ, everything we celebrate about God’s love for us in the cathedral is meant to be heard throughout our city and state.

-Daily Mass can be viewed on the Archdiocesan YouTube Channel.
-On Sundays, the 11am Mass is livestreamed and televised on community channel C31 (Please note: C31 is available as Channel 44 on digital television).
+*The 1pm Mass (Monday to Friday) and 8am Mass (Saturday) are livestreamed to the Archdiocesan YouTube Channel. **On Sundays, the 11am Mass is livestreamed to the Archdiocesan YouTube Channel and televised on community channel C31 (Please note: C31 is available as Channel 44 on digital television).

 Adhering to Government regulations, all people wishing to attend Mass will need to be double vaccinated and use the QR Code provided on entry.
 If you are not able to QR Code you can manually write your name, contact number and indication of vaccination.
 There are now no restrictions on the number of fully vaccinated people that can attend Mass.
 You will need to arrive at least 10-15 minutes before Mass and you will need to follow strict social distancing requirements while waiting and while in the Cathedral.
 Where social distancing is not possible, masks should be worn.

 The Sacrament of Reconciliation is available after the 1pm Mass on Mondays to Fridays and Saturdays following 8am Mass.